VladGural/taxi-service/README.md

 You can use file `src/main/resources/init_db.sql` to create test DB with necessary tables.

-Now there is dependency "MySQL DB" in pom.xml.
+Now there is dependency "MySQL DB" in `pom.xml`.
 ~~~
 <dependency>
     <groupId>mysql</groupId>